gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/non-tutorials/extra/create-GRO-python.rst

 ..  container:: justify

-    Next to *molecule.py*, create a new Python file called *generategro.py*, and copy the following lines into it:
+    Next to the *molecule.py* file, create a new Python file called *generategro.py*, and copy the following lines into it:

 ..  code-block:: python